 What is the fundamental nature of reality?
 Why are we here?
 What happens when we die?
 What is the relationship between my mind and the world?
 How and why does consciousness arise?
 Do we have free will?
 Why is language meaningful?
 What’s the right thing to do?
 What does a just society look like?

-But beyond the formal study of such questions, philosophy can be defined more broadly as an act.
+But beyond the study of such questions, philosophy can be defined more broadly as an act.

 To philosophize means adopting a reflective stance and using our critical faculties to draw logical conclusions.
 Be it deciding who to vote for or what to have for dinner, whenever we engage in critical thinking — indeed, whenever we rationally weigh up arguments — we engage in philosophy.

 If we philosophize about our everyday concerns long enough, stripping them down to their core, we get closer to the questions that have occupied the great philosophers throughout history.

 ‘Who should I vote for?’ becomes ‘what does a just society look like?’; ‘what should I have for dinner?’ becomes ‘what’s the right thing to do?’; boredom or feeling unfulfilled can lead to ‘how can I establish meaning?’ and, if you’re not careful, simply staring at patterns of light on a wall can lead to ‘what is the fundamental nature of reality?’, or ‘is the world around me even real?’ — or, more starkly, ‘why does anything exist?’